wp-plugins/wpbroadbean/readme.txt

 2. Single job edit post screen

 == Changelog ==

+= 2.0.9 =
+* Prevent an error when trying to add a term with an empty string as the term name.
+It essentially allows you to have blank terms when sent.
+Thanks to Susie Black for input on this issue.

 = 2.0.8 =
 * Application form php warnings with WP_DEBUG on are not removed on the application form page